molecule-labs/molecule/README.md

 	./target/2.9.3/molecule-parsers.jar \
 	molecule.examples.io.HelloYou

-On Windows, use your full home directory iso '~' and use ';' iso ':' as file separator (and make it one long line, escaping CR with backslash will probably not work).
+**Note:** On Windows, use your full home directory iso '~' and use ';' iso ':' as file separator (and make it one long line, escaping CR with backslash will probably not work).

 main example classes:

 	- molecule.examples.io.HelloYou (interactive in command line)
 	- molecule.examples.io.EchoYou (interactive in command line)
 	- molecule.examples.io.stopwatch.StopWatch (interactive, opens 3 graphical windows)